 Slowly reverse the movement all the way to the start, keeping full control of the weight throughout the return, until you feel a good stretch across the upper part of your chest.

-What cable flye variations can I do?
+What standing cable flye variations are there?

 There are a few fantastic chest-building cable moves, and some simple tweaks to the classic cable flye will work your chest in other ways and from different angles to encourage greater and faster muscle mass growth.